groupcash/core/README.md

 ### Clear value concept

 While currencies used to be commodity-backed (e.g. gold standard), this is not any more the case for most.
 Hence the value of these "political" currencies is mainly make-belief.
 It's derived from what people believe it's worth and how much they think it will be worth in the future.
-It also depends on how much they trust the government that is guaranteeing the value.
+It also depends on how much they trust the bbanks and government that is guaranteeing the value.
 A goal of the proposed currency must be that each participant can easily understand and estimate the value of each currency unit.

 ### Low fluctuation